tittywitch/recipes/notes.md

 Need to figure out how to organise sources
 I should probably have a list of sources that i cite from instead of doing it from scratch in every file

+I should probably have one imaged that's cropped in tight and optimised to be a good thumbnail for browsing

 # References